 Unfortunately the expected time for snow to start falling kept getting pushed back later and later in the day, and we had to give up on our quest to be in the snow for this trip.
 Plus, I needed to get home and get some pain killers on board.
 While that sledding run was totally awesome and worth the injury, I definitely don’t think I’ll ever do something like that again.
 It took almost three weeks for the bruising to go away, and almost a month for the pain to go away in my butt.
 My arm still has a bump on the muscle and still hurts, so more Motrin is in my future.

 We’re heading to Fort Bragg and Mendocino for Spring Break, so we need to replace the snow disc I shattered ASAP.
-We’re bringing them with us to try sand sledding at the sand dunes — and you can bet that I won’t be sledding anywhere near trees!
+We’re bringing them with us to try sand sledding at the Ten Mile Dunes Natural Preserve — and you can bet that I won’t be sledding anywhere near trees!

 Know Before You Go

 We all had a blast sledding and playing in the snow at the Donner Summit Sno-Park — and at only $7.00 for the online vehicle permit, it was WAY CHEAPER than any of the snow tubing and sledding options available at the ski resorts.

 - The Donner Summit California State Sno-Park is located at 19455 Bunny Hill Drive, Soda Springs, California 95728 in the Nevada County area of the Tahoe National Forest.
 It sits on the south side of I-80 at the Castle Peak exit beyond the Boreal Inn, next to the the Pacific Crest Trail parking area, and near the Boreal Mountain Resort.

 - Download the Sno-Park Brochure or just get the map of all 19 Sno-Parks.

 - The Donner Summit Sno-Park is open from November 1 through May 30 and parking/access permits are required for each vehicle.